First Nations - Land Rights and Environmentalism in British Columbia

 Neighbouring peoples to the Sinixt did not bury their dead in a sitting position, making burial grounds an accurate determinator of territorial boundaries.
 For the Sinixt, who are asking for recognition and reinstatement, such evidence is vital.
 Traditional Sinixt burial grounds were located alongside lakes and rivers and it is a great loss that so many have been destroyed by hydro development.

 "Indian Burial Ground."
 Engraving.
+(Click to enlarge)

-Four Years in British Columbia, 1860
+Four Years in British Columbia, 1862

 top of page